MicrosoftDocs/win32/desktop-src/winmsg/multiple-document-interface.md

 ---
-Description: 'This section discusses the Multiple Document Interface which is a specification that defines a user interface for applications that enable the user to work with more than one document at the same time.' ms.assetid: '35dff281-3b11-4954-85cf-a0f1c9ed346a'
+Description: This section discusses the Multiple Document Interface which is a specification that defines a user interface for applications that enable the user to work with more than one document at the same time. ms.assetid: 35dff281-3b11-4954-85cf-a0f1c9ed346a
-title: Multiple Document Interface
+title: Multiple Document Interface ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Multiple Document Interface